Military history of Algeria: French Conquest

 France seized Algiers in 1830, using as justification an alleged insult to the French consul by the reigning Dey of Algiers.
 The conquest of Algeria by the French faced long and bitter opposition, led from 1832 to 1847 by the Algerian resistance leader Abd-el-Kader.

 The French Army used scorched-earth tactics and there were heavy losses amongst the indigenous Kabyle and Arab peoples (estimated to have numbered about 2 million in 1830).
 It was not until 1857 that the country was physically occupied and complete pacification was not achieved until 1881.
 The conquest was not technically completed until the early 1900s when the last Tuareg were conquered and the Sahara came under full French control.

 French Army of Africa

 The French Foreign Legion was established in 1831 by King Louis Philippe.
 The Legion was based in Algeria for 130 years, an experience which came to shape its character.

 The French Army recruited extensively from the Berber and Arab peoples of Algeria throughout the period of French rule (1830–1962).
 Most were employed as infantry (Tirailleurs) and cavalry (Spahis).
-Algerian troops saw extensive service in the Crimean War, Mexico, the Franco-Prussian War, various colonial campaigns in Africa, Tonkin and Syria, both World Wars, and the First Indochina War.
+Algerian troops saw service in the Crimean War, Mexico, the Franco-Prussian War, various colonial campaigns in Africa, Tonkin and Syria, both World Wars, and the First Indochina War.

 In addition to indigenous troops, the French Army raised regiments of Zouaves and Chasseurs d' Afrique for service in Algeria.
-Originally comprising French volunteers, these units were after 1871 mostly drawn from French settlers in Algeria ("pied-noirs") undertaking their military service.
+Originally comprising French volunteers, these units were, after 1871, mostly drawn from French settlers in Algeria ("pieds-noirs").
+As French citizens these Europeans had an obligation to undertake compulsory military service.

 French conscription of Algerian subjects

 In 1907, France began to investigate the possibility of conscripting Algerian subjects into the French military in order to reduce a disparity in manpower with Germany.
 In February 1912, France introduced a limited conscription of Muslim Algerians to augment the majority recruitment of volunteers.
-Based on the drawing of lots this provided an annual intake of 1,500 to 2,000 indidgenous conscripts a year in peacetime.
+Based on the drawing of lots this provided an annual intake of 1,500 to 2,000 indigenous conscripts a year in peacetime.

 World War I

-Algerians fought in the French Army during World War I. A mixed division from Algeria of Muslim tirailleurs and white (pied noir) zouaves was one of the first to be exposed to chemical warfare on the Western Front during the Second Battle of Ypres.
+Algerians fought in the French Army during World War I. A mixed division from Algeria of Muslim tirailleurs and white (pieds-noirs) zouaves was one of the first to be exposed to chemical warfare on the Western Front during the Second Battle of Ypres.
 An estimated 172,000 Algerian-born Muslims, both volunteers and conscripts, fought for France in World War I, of which nearly 43,000 died.

+Between the Wars

+While Algeria remained generally peaceful from 1919 to 1939, the French army conducted extensive campaigns to complete the occupation of both Morocco and Syria during this period.
+Algerian Tirailleurs and Spahis saw active service in both states.